Skip to content

 Overview

-While the plan is being created, there will be many opportunities for members of the community to share your ideas about the process and final plan.
-These include four public information meetings, one public input survey, interviews and focus groups with key stakeholders, walking tours of the most sensitive areas of the corridor and updates to the elected officials of both towns.
-More information will be posted on the main page of the website and the “Get Involved” page as meetings are scheduled.
+While the plan was being created, there were many opportunities for members of the community to share their ideas about the process and final plan.
+These included three public information meetings, one public input survey, interviews and focus groups with key stakeholders, and input through the Corridor Working Group.
+More information on the public engagement activities during the plan development can be found on the Get Involved webpage.

 Overall Project Schedule